JonatanS/Ruby-AWS-S3-Example/README.md

     -----------------------------------------------------------------

 ## Introduction
+This project aims to learn how to upload files from a ruby app into an AWS S3 bucket, while securing my AWS credentials despite using the free online IDE Cloud 9.

-The code contained in this repo is a modified version of a tutorial by [uploaders](https://github.com/uploaders).
-Most of the code used here stems directly from the tutorial found [here](https://github.com/uploaders/aws-sdk-rails-4.2)
+*The code contained in this repo is a modified version of a tutorial by [uploaders](https://github.com/uploaders).
+Most of the code used here stems directly from the tutorial found [here](https://github.com/uploaders/aws-sdk-rails-4.2)*

 The intention was to modify the code in order to
 - host the app (with all it's code) on Cloud9 publicly, while hiding the AWS Environment Variables